Detecting $\beta$ elements in iterated algebraic K-theory: Introduction

 \subsection{Acknowledgements}

 This paper grew out of the author's Ph.D. thesis.
 The author would like to thank Andrew Salch for many discussions on the material in this paper and for his constant support and encouragement.
 Also, the author would like to thank Bob Bruner for offering his insight about the homological homotopy fixed point spectral sequence.
+The author also thanks W. Stephan Wilson for comments which led to a correction of an error in an early draft and Gerd Laures for feedback on the results of this paper in the context of the the double transfer and the $f$-invariant.